curl/curl/docs/URL-SYNTAX.md

 ## "RFC 3986 plus"

 curl recognizes a URL syntax that we call "RFC 3986 plus".
-It is grounded on the well established RFC 3986 to make sure previously written command lines and curl using scripts will remain working.
+It is grounded on the well established RFC 3986 to make sure previously written command lines and curl using scripts remain working.

 curl's URL parser allows a few deviations from the spec in order to inter-operate better with URLs that appear in the wild.